-Short-term bank loan facilities have been extensively used as 'bridges' in our jurisdiction in committed acquisition financings and also in the context of project finance.
+Short-term bank loan facilities have been extensively used as bridges in committed acquisition financings and also in the context of project finance.

-In recent years some bank loan facilities have also been used as 'bridges' to permanent debt security financings.
-The structures and terms of the 'bridge' facilities are aligned with those bridge financings implemented in other European jurisdictions, and therefore can consist of a revolving credit facility or a term loan with a short term and with margin step-up features to encourage the issuance of the permanent debt security financings.
+In recent years, some bank loan facilities have also been used as bridges to permanent debt security financings.
+The structures and terms of the bridge facilities are aligned with bridge financings implemented in other European jurisdictions and, therefore, can comprise a revolving credit facility or a term loan with a short term and with margin step-up features to encourage the issuance of the permanent debt security financings.